caseywall/Graveler-efficiency-python/README.md

 # Graveler-efficiency-python

+**\*Oops I fogot to mention I didnt do it as many times as you but the concept still stands.
+I did 100,000 instead of a billion but it still stands\***

 Showing more efficient python code for the Graveler problem using multiprocessing and more efficient functions

 I created the new_methods.py to find what methods work best for this problem.